wavefrontHQ/docs/pages/doc/introduction.md

 ingestion rates.

-The **user interface** (UI) is displayed to a browser, and all queries and computations are processed within the query/compute layer in the Wavefront cloud.
+The **user interface** (UI) is displayed to a browser, and all queries and computations are processed within the query and compute layers in the Wavefront application.
 You log into the Wavefront UI via a standard web browser in many cases using an SSO solution.
 One unique feature of the UI is the ability to display charts with data over any range of time (e.g. over an entire year).
-Another important architectural feature of Wavefront is the ability to use its API to interface with a custom application.
-All actions within the UI have the capability of being accessed via the API.
+Another important architectural feature of Wavefront is the ability for custom applications to access Wavefront using the Wavefront **REST API**.
+All actions within the UI can be accessed through the API.

-The **compute layer** combines points of data to display within a single pixel (depending on screen resolution) according to the summarization method that is most appropriate for your use case.
-However, all calculations are done on the raw data set to ensure you get the most accurate representation of your query.
-For example, you may want to compare your data center's performance between two different years during the holiday period.

 One of Wavefront's differentiators is the [Wavefront Time Series Query Language](time_series_language_reference), which allows you to harness the power of the platform to design your own key performance indicators from all of your metric